 - Antioxidant properties

-- Anti-fungal, antibacterial, anti-protozoan, anti-viral properties
+- Anti-fungal, antibacterial, anti-protozoan, and anti-viral properties

-- Promotes heart health
+- Improved heart health

-- Speeds healing
+- Faster healing times

 - Improved digestion

+Coconut oil possesses anti-bacterial, anti-viral, and anti-microbial properties that are so effective, the oil is used by some clinicians to combat illnesses like AIDS.
 University of the Philippines Emeritus professor of pharmacology Dr. Conrato S. Dayrit explains that the substance has been shown to reduce the viral load in affected patients:

 "Initial trials have confirmed that coconut oil does have an anti-viral effect and can beneficially reduce the viral load of HIV patients."

 The lauric acid content in the oil may be metabolized by the body, which results in the release of monolaurin, a fatty acid that acts as an antibiotic by disrupting the lipid membrane of envelope viruses, inactivated bacteria, yeast, and fungi.
 Therefore, it is easy to see why using coconut oil could have potent healing abilities for multiple ailments.